 Faster insights: Analytics teams access fresh CRM data without waiting for exports

-Companies often use two-way sync between HubSpot and PostgreSQL to connect sales activities with operational systems.
-For example, when a sales rep updates a deal status in HubSpot, that can automatically update inventory planning in a PostgreSQL-based system.
+For example, when a sales rep updates a deal status in HubSpot, the sync automatically updates inventory planning in PostgreSQL.

 The simplest approach involves exporting data from HubSpot as CSV files and importing them into PostgreSQL.
 In HubSpot, you can export contacts, companies, or deals through the user interface.
 Then you can use PostgreSQL's COPY command to load the data: